kulich-ua/MailController/README.md

 }
 ```

 By default when the user has finished with the interface it will be dismissed.
-But you can customize this behaviour using completionHandler block:
+But you can customize this behaviour and also make use of result and error parameters using completionHandler block:

 ```swift
     @IBAction func mailAction() {